WLGCCYCC/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 |66| fBodyBodyGyroMag-std() |
 |67| fBodyBodyGyroJerkMag-mean() |
 |68| fBodyBodyGyroJerkMag-std() |
-All the following feature names are extracted from "features.txt" that in the original "UCI HAR Dataset" folder<br /> Details about those virables can be found in "features_info.txt" in "UCI HAR Dataset" folder<br />
+All the above feature names are extracted from "features.txt" that in the original "UCI HAR Dataset" folder<br /> Details about those features can be found in "features_info.txt" in "UCI HAR Dataset" folder<br />
 ###brief description of the R script
 1.Read in "subject_train.txt","y_train.txt", and "X_train.txt".<br />
 2.Creat a data frame that binds the above tables in the order of subject,y(activity), and x(features).<br />